datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions2

-Add another command to the previous one using a pipe to remove the line reporting the total number of lines.
+Add another command to the previous one using a pipe to remove the line containing the word "total".

 *** =hint3

-Use `grep -v` to select lines that *don't* contain certain text.
+Use `grep -v total` to select lines that *don't* contain the word "total".

 *** =sample_code2
 ```{shell}